 UMH PROPERTIES, INC. ENTERS INTO NEW REVOLVING CREDIT AGREEMENT

-FREEHOLD, NJ, March 13, 2023 (GLOBE NEWSWIRE) -- UMH Properties, Inc. UMH, announced that on March 9, 2023, it entered into a $30 million revolving line of credit with Triad Financial Services secured by rental homes and rental home leases.
+/EIN News/ -- FREEHOLD, NJ, March 13, 2023 (GLOBE NEWSWIRE) -- UMH Properties, Inc. (NYSE: UMH), announced that on March 9, 2023, it entered into a $30 million revolving line of credit with Triad Financial Services secured by rental homes and rental home leases.

 Samuel A. Landy, President and Chief Executive Officer commented, "UMH is pleased to announce our new rental facility with Triad Financial Services that provides an attractive source of funding for the purchase of new rental homes.
 Over the past few years, we have worked to obtain acceptance of our rental home business model from our investors, government sponsored entities and our banks.
 We are proud of the progress that we have made and look forward to growing these programs with our lending partners in the future.